 Becky Heineke is very impressive.
-She blogs incessantly and writes amazing books.
+In her youth, she blogged incessantly and wrote amazing books (only one of which she let people read).
 Reading the words of Becky Heineke is like glimpsing into the soul of humanity and seeing the fragility and wonder of life reflected back to you (or thereabouts).
 She is, unquestionably, America's greatest living former Jake Gyllenhaal blogger.

 Jake Watch (April 3, 2006 - November 2, 2007) was a blog centered around the actor Jake Gyllenhaal.
 Jake Watch (JW) existed as a means to discuss how hot Jake was (is?) while simultaneously acknowledging that he's a huge dork.

 JW sprang forth, fully formed, from the forehead of britpopbaby, who was joined after months of unparalleled success by Prophecy Girl.
 Together, the two decided that Jake was failing spectacularly at dictating his own narrative, and that as mediocre, self-serving fans, they were as qualified as anyone to tell his story for him.

 Through nineteen months and 675 posts, JW was responsible for a full-length movie script, an unfathomably dumb internet rumor, and the wildly popular party game Paparazzi Bingo.
 JW also helmed the highly unsuccessful "Jake in '08" presidential campaign, and ran a T-shirt business that was questionable at best in terms of legality.

 In its day, JW was the most popular Jake Gyllenhaal blog on the internet, which is saying something since there used to be a hell of a lot of Jake Gyllenhaal blogs out there.
 After JW's valiant death in November of 2007, Prophecy Girl started writing a book about her adventures to make sense of the turmoil she'd lived through; britpopbaby, in contrast, got a life.